GoogleCloudPlatform/synthetics-sdk-nodejs/packages/synthetics-sdk-mocha/README.md

 # Synthetics SDK Mocha

+Note: This is an experimental package under active development.
+New releases may include breaking changes.

 The Synthetics SDK Mocha is a framework that runs a provided mocha test suite, and returns a response that may be consumed by the Google Cloud Monitoring Synthetics.

 ## Installation